 When a large amount of data is to be dealt with, the most efficient way is to store it in an optimized manner, where it is arranged in either ascending or descending format.
-There are many sorting techniques but in this article, we will study one Bubble Sort Algorithm, and understand how it works, with its implementation in C++.
+There are many sorting techniques like Merge Sort, Quick Sort, Bubble Sort, etc. In this article, we will study the Bubble Sort Algorithm, and understand how it works, with its implementation in C++.

 What is Bubble Sort?